streem/streem-sdk-ios/README.md

 | Remote Recording                                  | ✅ 				|                   |

+### Account/App Setup

+* Obtain your `account_id` from Streem
+* Provide your IOS bundle id for any apps you are going to use the Streem SDK in (later you will be able to do this from a self-service portal)
+* Streem will provide you with an `appId` and `appSecret` for each of your IOS apps
+* If you are going to use CallKit (recommended), refer to the [CallKit Setup Instructions](docs/callkit.md) now that you have your App IDs

 ### Installation

 Currently Streem supports Cocoapods installation (Carthage, Swift Package Manager, and Manual to come later)